 It WORKED!
 WOOHOO!

-So now you should be able to at least hook up 5 relay boards to a Raspberry Pi, maybe more, I just am not sure how many connections you could share one ground with.
+So now you should be able to at least hook up 5 relay boards to a Raspberry Pi 2 and 8 relay boards to a Raspberry Pi 3, maybe more, I just am not sure how many connections you could share one ground with.

 Essentially all you have to do is make a Y wire for the ground and that’s it.